BaileyJohannsmann/Journal/Week7_Journal.md

   - Setting up the PHP environment involved creating a local development environment to run PHP files.
 This included setting up a directory structure, configuring system environment variables, and running a PHP server.
 This process would allow for easy and risk free tesing of PHP code in the future before deploying it to a live site and as a result was useful and I am glad I put in the time to learn how to do it.

 - **PHP coding**
   - During PHP coding, I learned how to utilise various PHP features such as Echo, Decisions, Repetition, Functions, and Includes.
-These features are essential for building dynamic and interactive web applications and enhances my understanding of the functionality and usability of PHP-based websites
+These features are essential for building dynamic and interactive web applications and enhances my understanding of the functionality and usability of PHP-based websites.

 ## Career/Employability/Learning Insights